Capital punishment in Ohio

 The Southern Ohio Correctional Facility is where condemned individuals in Ohio are executed.

-Capital punishment is a legal penalty in the U.S. state of Ohio, although all executions have been suspended indefinitely by Governor Mike DeWine until a replacement for lethal injection is chosen by the Ohio General Assembly.
-The last execution in the state was in July 2018, when Robert J. Van Hook was executed via lethal injection for murder.
+Capital punishment is a legal penalty in the U.S. state of Ohio, although executions have been suspended indefinitely by Governor Mike DeWine until a replacement for lethal injection is chosen by the Ohio General Assembly.
+The last execution in the state was on July 18, 2018, when Robert J. Van Hook was executed via lethal injection for murder.

 History

-As of February 2021, there have been 494 executions in Ohio's history.
+As of March 2026, there have been 494 executions in Ohio's history.

 Before 1897, executions were carried out by hanging in the county where the crime was committed.
 The Northwest Territory's first criminal statutes, also known as Marietta Code, date from 1788, 15 years before Ohio's statehood in 1803.
 These statutes did not ensure yet any uniform means of execution, nor did they designate where the executions were to take place.
 The statutory change from 1815 had executions to be carried out locally and required the local sheriff to be the local executioner, and in his absence or in any case of him being impeded, the local coroner would have to substitute him.
 That ordeal appears to be the first statewide attempt to ensure uniform means of execution and to designate where such executions were to take place, however, it also appears to confirm legally a practice which had become institutionalized even before Ohio's statehood in 1803.

 In 1885, the legislature enacted a law that required executions to be carried out at the Ohio Penitentiary in Columbus by hanging, and law handed the executioner's job to the penitentiary's warden.
 This practice of naming the State Prison's warden executioner seems to have continued well into the 20th Century, as can be learned from the 1938 death sentence against Anna Marie Hahn.

-Ohio's first electric chair, otherwise known as "Old Sparky", alongside the Death Chamber.
+Ohio's first electric chair, otherwise known as "Old Sparky", alongside its console.

 In 1897 the gallows were replaced by electrocution, which was considered to be a more technologically advanced and humane method of execution.
 Ohio also became the second state to use the electric chair.
 28 hangings and 315 electrocutions were carried out at the now-defunct Ohio Penitentiary in Columbus from 1885 to 1963.
 On October 27, 1911, 43 years old Charles Justice was electrocuted for the murder of John Shoup, a farmer from Xenia who, on September 26, 1910, had caught Justice while he tried to steal from the Shoups' chicken house and was subsequently shot three times.
 Ironically, Justice had previously been an inmate of the Ohio Penitentiary and he had worked in the prison tin shop, where he built iron clamps to replace the leather straps that Ohio's electric chair was originally fitted with.
 He was therefore executed in the very same chair he had helped improve.